 The new junta regime in Nicaragua has embarked on its long task of restoring a nation torn by civil war.

-The new junta regime in Nicaragua has embarked on its long task of restoring a nation torn by civil war.
+Background: The new junta regime in Nicaragua has embarked on its long task of restoring a nation torn by civil war.
 Commerce is slowly resuming -- street markets have sprung up to supply food -- and young Sandinistas are repairing roads and the railway systems.
 Reminders of the recent bloodshed intrude as more and more dead guerrillas are buried, or their bodies sent home for burial.

 SYNOPSIS: The Bank of Nicaragua in Managua.
 On Thursday (26 July), the junta announced it had nationalised local private banks and curbed the activities of foreign banks.